mahaplatform/imagecachejs/README.md

 </table>

 ### Tint
-Tint the image with a layer of any color with a opacity value between 1% and 100%
+Tint an image with a layer of any color with a opacity value between 1% and 100%

 <table>
   <tr>